robert8138/deep-learning-deliberate-practice/README.md

 * [Dimensions of Machine Learning Models](https://www.slideshare.net/SharathRao6/lessons-from-integrating-machine-learning-models-into-data-products): Less relevant to Deep Learning specifically, but this is still by far the best piece that I can find in categorizing different ML models (contextual data dimension v.s. latency requirement dimension).
 [Video](https://www.youtube.com/watch?v=wG5EyHYrJGE&t=891s) from DataEngConf2017 is also available.

+* [Facebook's Machine Learning Field Guide](https://research.fb.com/the-facebook-field-guide-to-machine-learning-video-series/): A very nice introduction to ML in the industry.
+I thought this is a pretty accurate description of things and considerations that I run into at work.

 ## To Keep Learning